zheng129/programming-languages/lecture-1.3.md

 		write out all equations we have so far (could do this together at the whiteboard) innocent but important question: how do we know that we have all equations?

-The answer to the last question, leads to the next topic, the title of which contains 4 **big ideas**.
+The answer to the last question, leads to the next topic, the title of which contains the four big ideas of syntax, semantics, soundness and completeness.

 But first, we could use this opportunity to get used to consult research literature.
 The problem we have been discussing has an interesting history and drew the attention of some real heavyweights.
 Read up to (and excluding) Section 1.1 of the [article by Burris and Yeats](https://www.math.uwaterloo.ca/~snburris/htdocs/MYWORKS/PREPRINTS/saga.ps).